-SOUTHEASTERN SCHOLARS PROGRAMS
+• SOUTHEASTERN SCHOLARS PROGRAMS

-Southeastern Louisiana University permits enrollment to superior high school students who have a proven high academic record along with the recommendation of their principal.
+Southeastern Louisiana University permits enrollment to superior high school students who have a proven high academic record, along with the recommendation of their principal.
 High school students who have an ACT composite of 24 or higher and a high school GPA of a 3.0 or better can begin their college experiences at Southeastern during the summers and throughout the school year while they are still attending high school.
 Scholarships are available for part-time enrollment for qualified students who participate.

 Students should not schedule any courses at the University in any subject where high school graduation requirements have not been met.
 Credit may be applied toward a degree when the student meets regular admission standards, including graduation from high school.
-Federal (Title IV) Financial Aid is not available for students participating in this program.
+Federal (Title IV) financial aid is not available for students participating in this program.

 Students participating in the program must earn a minimum 3.0 cumulative and semester GPA on all Southeastern work in order to continue receiving the scholarship.
 Students who are eligible to continue at Southeastern, but failed to maintain the 3.0 GPA, can continue in the program but will not receive the benefit of the scholarship.
 Students may request a reinstatement of the scholarship at the point that the minimum GPA requirements have been met.
-Scholar forms may be obtained at the Office of Admissions.
+Scholar forms may be obtained at the Office of Admissions, and must be signed by the student's high school principal.